twpayne/chezmoi/docs/CONTRIBUTING.md

 ## Developing locally

-chezmoi is a standard Go project, using standard Go tooling.
+chezmoi is a standard Go project, using standard Go tooling, with a few extra tools.
+Install these extra tools with:

+    make install-tools

 Build chezmoi: